 The process uncovers key stages in that journey which in-turn enables the marketing team to build the right content to help progress students in their decision or buying decision journey.

-This video provides you with some background to the CX Journey Mapping process and the link above provides you with all the assets you need to conduct a workshop in your own business.
+This video provides you with some background to the CX Journey Mapping process.

 Step 3: What are your buyer’s pain points?

 In his book, the Leaky Funnel, Australian marketing consultant and author Hugh MacFarlane says that until a business or person feels some degree of “pain”, they will not make a purchase.